Fall 2019 Immersive

 In the past, we’ve received 60+ strong applications from around the world, and this time will likely be competitive as well.
 We will select students based on their application and a short video introduction.
 We sometimes reach out to an applicant’s reference for a letter of recommendation.

-We will be in touch with applicants at the latest by the end of July.
+We will be in touch with applicants at the latest by mid July.

 How much is tuition?

-$6000 USD for the 10 weeks program.
+$6000 USD for the 10-week program.
 We’ve charged $5500 for a few years.
 In 2019, we need to raise tuition by $500 because our rent is raising by 150% along with the costs of insurance and administration.
 We are also extending the program to five days per week.

 Bootcamp week is an additional $500 if you choose to attend.
 SFPC is committed to provide quality learning experience to students and fair salaries to our teachers.
-SFPC does not make profit from 10 weeks program, as documented in our Finances Reports.
+SFPC does not make a profit from the 10-week program, as documented in our financial reports.

-When you are accepted to the program, you will receive an invoice to make $2000 deposit by July 1st and the remaining $4000 by August 1st, 2019.
+When you are accepted to the program, you will receive an invoice to make a $2000 deposit by August 10th and the remaining $4000 by September 1st, 2019.
 We accept tuition payments by check or wire transfer.

 We are aware participating in the program is a major investment.
 We try our best to support students in planning their time at the program.
 In the past, some students applied, planned for a year and raised their funds before joining the program.
 We recommend you apply to the program and plan your participation as soon as possible.

-We can not offer visa for international students.
-However, most international students attend the program with visitor visas, since the program is 10 weeks.
+We can not offer visas for international students.
+However, most international students attend the program with visitor visas, since the program is 10 weeks long.